Professional Services: a group of expert or skilled consultants that deliver advice, expertise, and/or solutions.

-Also the “up or out” model can be tough for new young associates at professional services firms, who are hired as “grinders” managed by “minders” who all report into the “finders” or partners that are responsible for rain making.
-In well run firms, staff development is a sophisticated endeavor and younger associates typically realize on their own that they will pursue a career outside of the firm.
+Also, the “up or out” model can be tough for new young associates at professional services firms, who are hired as “grinders” managed by “minders” who all report to the “finders” or partners that are responsible for rain-making.
+In well-run firms, staff development is a sophisticated endeavor and younger associates typically realize on their own that they will pursue a career outside of the firm.

-Each wave of massive technology shifts has challenged the authority and cost effectiveness of every type of professional services firms, from strategy consultants to lawyers to design consultancies.
+Each wave of massive technology shifts has challenged the authority and cost-effectiveness of every type of professional services firm, from strategy consultants to lawyers to design consultancies.

 For law firms and accounting firms, the technology-driven routinization of work at the bottom of the associate pyramid has challenged the high bill rates and cost structure that clients are willing to pay.